 Remember that there are no rules in quilting.
-If you're short of fabric and must include a small portion of the selvage try to keep it within a seam allowance and use as little of the selvage as possible.
-When your project is complete you may not even be able to see where the selvage was sewn into the quilt.
+When short of fabric and are forced include a small portion of the selvage, try to keep it within a seam allowance, and use as little of the selvage as possible.
+When a project is complete, people may not even be able to see where the selvage was sewn into the quilt.

-Quick-pieced quilt patterns are often assembled, a least in part, with rotary cut strips that are cut from selvage to selvage across a fabric's crosswise grain.
-Patterns nearly always tell you to avoid using the selvages in the patchwork.
+Quick-pieced quilt patterns are often assembled, at least in part, with rotary cut strips that are cut from selvage to selvage across a fabric's crosswise grain.
+Patterns nearly always tell one to avoid using the selvages in the patchwork.

-Quilters who love unique projects save their selvages and use them to make entire quilts and other projects, like the tote bag in the photo, sewn by Jackie Adams Hatfield.
+Quilters who love unique projects save their selvages, and use them to make entire quilts and other projects, like the tote bag in the photo, which was sewn by Jackie Adams Hatfield.

 Selvages are perfect for string piecing but can be used to create any project.
-Take a look at a few selvage edge quilts on Pinterest to see some of the creative ways quilters have used these unique strips of fabrics.
+Take a look at a few selvage edge quilts online to see some of the creative ways quilters have used these unique strips of fabrics.